Agoric/agoric-sdk/packages/SwingSet/docs/static-vats.md

 Static vats are defined by a JS module file which exports a function named `buildRootObject`.
 The file may export other names; these are currently ignored.
 The module can import other modules, as long as they are pure JS (no native modules or binary libraries), and they are compatible with SES.
 See `vat-environment.md` for details of the kind of JS you can use.
 The static vat file will be scanned for its imports, and the entire dependency graph will be merged into a single "source bundle" object when the kernel first launches.

 The `buildRootObject` function will be called with one object, named `vatPowers`.
-The contents of `vatPowers` are subject to change, but in general it provides pure functions which are inconvenient to access as imports (such as `tildotTransform`), and vat-specific authorities that are not easy to express through syscalls (such as control over local metering).
+The contents of `vatPowers` are subject to change, but in general it provides pure functions which are inconvenient to access as imports (such as `tildotTransform`), and vat-specific authorities that are not easy to express through syscalls.
 See below for the current property list.

 `buildRootObject` is expected to return a hardened object with callable methods and no data properties (note that `harden` is available as a global).
 For example: